Salix purpurea ‘Gracilis’ (‘Nana’)

 purpurea = purple gracilis = slender nana = dwarf

 A choice dwarf shrub with small bluish leaves and a dense, compact habit.
 Never needs pruning, in fact it never needs anything done to it except be enjoyed!
 How’s that for a low-maintenance plant?
 The oldest plant I’ve seen is at the Montreal Botanic Garden (at right) and is about 6ft high and 10ft across!
 Looks like it’s been there since the garden was opened!
 The leaves are tiny just over an inch long, less than .25in wide and grayish blue.
 Hardy to Zone 2, one of the hardiest willows we offer.

 USES: Great for using in the landscape, just about anywhere.
 A great willow for creating a hedge to protect other plants from deer.
 It’s so dense that deer can’t get through it and wide enough for them not to jump over it--after 4-5 years

 TIP: Cuttings of Dwarf Arctic Willow require a little more fussing over than other willows as they are thinner than most.
 Take the thickest stems you can find and root them in pots in a peat/perlite/sand in a 1/1/1 mix by volume and cover with a plastic bag on a north facing windowsill.
 Watered in and left alone for a week, then open the bag, check soil moisture and give more light.
 After several weeks, plant and water in to settle the soil.
 This works for most tricky-to-root Willows!

 A really old plant at the MBG.
 Look at those trunks!
-“Dwarf” is a relative term in plant lexicology below: Don Statham, a customer and friend, has an affinity for the Dwarf Arctic Willow and uses it extensively in his beautifully landscaped property SW of Albany NY.
+“Dwarf” is a relative term in plant lexicology below: Don Statham, a customer and friend, has an affinity for the Dwarf Arctic Willow and used it extensively in his beautifully landscaped property SW of Albany NY.